 As described in the ISO Tariff sections 40.10.3.2 and 40.10.3.3, the ISO divided its flexible capacity needs into various categories based on the system's operational needs.
 These categories are based on the characteristics of the system's net load ramps and define the mix of resources that can be used to meet the system's flexible capacity needs.
 Certain use-limited resources may not qualify to be counted under the base flexibility category and may only be counted under the peak flexibility or super-peak flexibility categories, depending on their characteristics.
-Although there is no limit to the amount of flexible capacity that can come from resources that can come from resources that only meet the criteria to be counted under the peak flexibility categories.
+Although there is no limit to the amount of flexible capacity that can come from resources meeting the base flexibility criteria, there is a maximum amount of flexible capacity that can come from resources that only meet the criteria to be counted under the peak flexibility categories.